mrdunker/RTL_Workshop_VSD/README.md

     <summary>Synthesis: Yosys</summary>
 <br />
 Here we are Synthesizing a basic 2x1 mux which we have simulated in iverilog and GTKwave as shown in the above sections.<br />
-In the directory, we need to input shell terminal command yosys for synthesis below shown are the commmands used:
+In the directory, we need to input the shell terminal command yosys for synthesis below shown are the commands used:

   ```
 yosys> read_liberty -lib ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib